AswinBalamurugan/BDL_project/README.md

 # Iris Classification Project

 This project aims to build a machine learning model for classifying iris flower species using the Iris dataset.
 It includes a data preprocessing pipeline, model training, and a REST API for making predictions.
-The pipeline is orchestrated using Apache Airflow, and the REST API is built with FastAPI.
+The pipeline is made optional using argument parser, and the REST API is built with FastAPI.

 ## Grafana Dashboard
 ![grafana dashboard](https://github.com/AswinBalamurugan/Iris_API_project/blob/main/imgs/grafana.png)